 Nobody quite knows when the Cologne Karneval was first celebrated, but no one can remember a time when it wasn't.
 For hundreds, if not thousands of years, the city has annually given itself over to a week-long celebration of madness and merriment.

 The fifth season, or Karneval season, opens at 11:11am, on the 11th day of the 11th month of the year, but then goes quiet to allow Advent and Christmas to have their moment.
 However, on Fat Thursday, things start up again with a vengeance and continue running at full speed until Ash Wednesday the following week.
 Locally known as 'the crazy days', that nickname hardly does this celebration justice.
 There's something happening every day of the week, but the Thursday and Monday typically attract the biggest crowds.
+This year the Karneval will start on the 20th of February (Weiberfastnacht) and will end on the 25th of February.
 Learn more about experiencing Cologne's carneval below.

 Fat Thursday celebrations

 Karneval revelers must begin their celebrations with a Frühschoppen: beer, sausages and pretzels for breakfast.
 Once you've started the day off on the right foot, head to Neumarkt for the official opening ceremony.
 Each year, a triumvirate, or dreigestirn of locals is chosen to represent the three key Karneval figures: the Prince, the Peasant and the Maiden.
 Setting the tone for a week in which nothing is as it seems, the Maiden is always played by a man in drag.
 Each of the figures represents a different value or tradition upheld in the city, with the Prince in particular embodying the spirit of the Karneval.
 His big day comes on Rose Monday, when he leads a parade though the streets, but he also plays a vital role in almost every part of the celebrations.